Native woodlands are one of Irelands rarest habitats and are essential to habitat restoration, rewilding, ecological management and forestry

 The benefits of a biodiverse space versus a traditionally managed one are well documented, including habitat improvement, health benefits, and potential for significant cost savings of up to 60%.

 We work with our clients to design a management plan that meets their needs.
-We can design, implement and continually manage these spaces on your behalf, and carry out continuous monitoring and reporting that will not only demonstrate progress, but also serve as record for any emerging environmental markets or future legislative requirements.
+We can design, implement and continually manage these spaces on your behalf or train groundkeepers in Eco-Stewardship.
+We can also carry out continuous monitoring and reporting that will not only demonstrate your progress, but also aid in marketing strategies and future-proof your ESG reporting.

 Private investment into biodiversity and climate services in Ireland is a new and emerging field, and we are working to develop a service which benefits the land, the community and the investor.